Warren Buffett Stocks Ranked: The Berkshire Hathaway Portfolio

 "It's probably the best business I know in the world," Buffett said in February.
 "And that is a bigger commitment that we have in any business except insurance and the railroad."

-At more than 245 million shares, BRK.B remains Apple's third-largest investor.
-The holding company owns 5.7% of all AAPL shares outstanding.
+BRK.B is Apple's third largest investor with a 944 million-share stake representing about 5.4% of all shares outstanding.
 Only Vanguard and BlackRock – giants of the passively managed index fund universe – hold more Apple stock.